E-A-T has been a hot topic when it comes to on-site content.

-Still, it’s important to use your own experience when understanding what works and doesn’t work in your niche.
+Still, it’s essential to use your own experience when understanding what does and doesn’t work in your niche.

-If you follow Google’s recommendations or guidelines strictly, you’ll always be playing the long-game or even lack any results, when it comes to link building.
+If you follow Google’s recommendations or guidelines strictly, you’ll always be playing the long game or may not see any results when it comes to link building.

 And it’s clear that Google cannot even implement an algorithmic interpretation that has the strictest interpretations of these guidelines.

 A great example of this is under recipes.